MicrosoftDocs/azure-stack-docs.de-DE/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. Als Dienstadministrator von Azure Stack Hub (in diesem Szenario also Sie) führen Sie *Unregister-AzSGuestDirectoryTenant* aus.
+2. Als Dienstadministrator von Azure Stack Hub (Sie in diesem Szenario) führen Sie *Unregister-AzSGuestDirectoryTenant* aus.

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
 If you're in a multinode environment, contact your operator or service provider to get the endpoint.